By Sara Calabro

 Given how widespread Liver Qi Stagnation is today, Gall Bladder 34 is a great acupressure point to have in your self-care tool box, to use in between acupuncture treatments.

 Next on “Why Are You Doing That Point?” is Kidney 1.
-Look for it.
+Read it now.